 Bio

 Elisabeth's musical travels began in the Netherlands, where she was born and raised.
-As a child she was surrounded by art and music: her father was an accordionist and her mother was a painter.
-At the age of twelve Elisabeth received her first guitar and began writing songs, inspired by the great American songwriters of the seventies.
+As a child, she was surrounded by art and music: her father played the accordion, and her mother had a passion for the arts.
+At twelve, Elisabeth received her first guitar and began writing songs inspired by the great American songwriters of the seventies.

 The enticing songs by bands such as The Eagles, The Doors, and Crosby, Stills, and Nash, provided the spark that unbridled her fantasies about traveling to America with a guitar slung over her shoulder.
-At the age of eighteen her dream came true when her parents bought her an airplane ticket to the US as a high school graduation gift.
-For almost two years she went back and forth between Europe and the US.
-She traveled from Alaska to the Southwest, playing at clubs and developing hers skills as an illustrator.
+At eighteen, her dream came true when her parents bought her an airplane ticket to the US as a high school graduation gift.
+She went back and forth between Europe and the US for two years and traveled from Alaska to the Southwest, ultimately spending almost a year and a half in Prescott, AZ, where she developed her art and songwriting.

-Elisabeth quickly made a name for herself on the Italian live jazz scene.
-She played at music clubs, concert halls, and festivals across the country, backed by some of the most prominent Italian jazz musicians (Fabrizio Bosso, Lino Brotto, Federico Malaman, Stefano Paolini, Paolo Ghetti, Bruno Cesselli, Mattia Martorano, Massimo Manzi, Mauro Beggio, Edu Hebling, etc.).
-In 2004 she participated in the finals of the Dutch Jazz Competition, in duo with virtuoso jazz guitarist Lino Brotto.
+After quickly making a name for herself on the Italian live jazz scene, she performed at music clubs, concert halls, and festivals across the country, backed by some of the most prominent Italian jazz musicians (Fabrizio Bosso, Lino Brotto, Federico Malaman, Stefano Paolini, Paolo Ghetti, Bruno Cesselli, Mattia Martorano, Massimo Manzi, Mauro Beggio, Edu Hebling, etc.).
+In 2004, she participated in the finals of the Dutch Jazz Competition with virtuoso jazz guitarist Lino Brotto.

 In 2006 her album, So Cool, was released under the Italian label MpRecords and was widely acclaimed by critics.
-During that same year she was asked by Brotto to perform as a guest vocalist on his live album, Zooga Jazz 2, on which she sang a heartfelt version of “The Nearness of You” and two of her originals, “Montezuma Street” and “If It’s True (What They Say About Me),” with Fabrizio Bosso on trumpet and Robert Bonisolo on tenor sax.
+During that same year, she was asked by Brotto to perform as a guest vocalist on his live album, Zooga Jazz 2, on which she sang “The Nearness of You” and two of her originals, “Montezuma Street” and “If It’s True (What They Say About Me),” with Fabrizio Bosso on trumpet and Robert Bonisolo on tenor sax.

-She also collaborated with the Nu-Jazz formation “Aaron Tesser and the New Jazz Affair” on two of their albums, Children, and Lookin’ Ahead, as a songwriter as well as a vocalist.
+She also collaborated with the Nu-Jazz formation “Aaron Tesser and the New Jazz Affair” on two of their albums, Children and Lookin’ Ahead, as a composer/lyricist and a vocalist.
+Bass player and composer Federico Malaman featured her song “You’ll Do Alright” on his album Enjoy with Me, and she wrote the lyrics for his singles “Erratic” and “Don’t Call It a Miracle.”

 Elisabeth Geel plays Alhambra and Roberto Canova guitars.